Holidoit Logo

 Salò

-Moving up the Brescian shore, we next encounter Salò, sadly known for its role in the final phase of World War II.
-Salò, however, is not only famous for historical facts; it is also a very beautiful town that has much to offer its visitors.
+Rising the Brescian shore, we then encounter Salò, sadly known for its role in the final phase of World War II.
+Salò però is not è only famous for historical facts, but è also a very beautiful town that has much to offer its visitors.

-The Zanardelli lakeside promenade with a striking view of the gulf that welcomes the town leads to the central Piazza della Vittoria and the palaces of the Magnifica Patria and Podestà.
+The lungolago Zanardelli with an impressive view of the gulf that welcomes the town leads to the central Square of Victory and the palaces of the Magnifica Patria and the Podestà.
 Also worth seeing is the cathedral of Santa Maria Annunziata.

 Limone sul Garda

-The northernmost municipality among those on the Brescia shore, Limone is famous for its cultivation of citrus fruits, a rather unusual fact at this latitude.
-Precisely for this reason, one of Limone's special features are its lemon houses, structures made of wood and stone that once served as greenhouses.
+Northernmost municipality among those on the Brescian shore, Limone è famous for the cultivation of citrus fruits, a rather unusual fact at this latitude.
+Precisely for this reason, one of the special features of Limone are the limonaie, wooden and stone structures that once served as greenhouses.

 A glimpse of Limone sul Garda